DiSanchz/Final_project_Ironhack/README.md

 ### > How to handle this repo

-This repo contains all of the components of the project, however its structure is still being optimized for maximum accesibilioty and clarity of evalaution and exploration.
+This repo contains all of the components of the project, however its structure is still being optimized for maximum accesibility and clarity of evalaution and exploration.
+The content is expected to be arranged in a more user friendly way and the code made more accesible, cleansed and conataining more relevant comments in future actualizations.

+The structure goes as follows:

+- 'Data' folder: contains the main datasets of the project.
+- 'Scrapping Notebooks': contains the code related to web scrapping and the data obtained in such way
+- APIs Notebooks: contains h¡the code related to APIs and data extraction from APIs
+- 'H3 Geo notebooks':  contains the code related to geo indexing and the tool itself
+- 'Presentation': contains the relevant files to run the tool Demo on streamlit